 Teaching & Research Assistants

-Teaching assistants (TAs), graduate teaching assistants (GTAs) and graduate research assistants (GRAs) are an important part of the chemistry program.
+Graduate teaching assistants (GAs) and graduate research assistants (GRAs) are an important part of the chemistry program.
 Graduate students in these roles offer extra one-on-one support to undergraduate students while building valuable experience for their future careers.
 Several of our graduate assistants have earned GW’s university-wide Philip J. Amsterdam Graduate Teaching Award in recognition of their outstanding contribution to the educational process.

 Prospective Graduate Assistants